Sheila Nickerson

 Sheila Bunker Nickerson (born 1942) is an American poet and writer.
 She served as poet laureate of Alaska and was twice awarded the Pushcart Prize.
 Much of her writing focuses on Alaska, nature, and arctic exploration.

 Life and education

 Nickerson was born in 1942 in New York City.
 She is the eldest of three children of Charles Cantine Bunker and Mavis Bunker (née McGuire), and the great niece of diplomat Ellsworth Bunker.
+Her mother-in-law was Jane Soames Nickerson, who produced the first authorized English translation of Benito Mussolini's "The Doctrine of Fascism", and her brother-in-law Eugene Nickerson presided over prominent cases including the challenge to the Pentagon's "Don't ask, don't tell" policy on homosexuality, the racketeering trial of John Gotti, and the notorious Abner Louima police brutality case in New York.

-After attending the Chapin School, she went on to Bryn Mawr College, where she majored in English.
+After attending the Chapin School, Nickerson went on to Bryn Mawr College, where she majored in English.
 She also received a Ph.D. in creative writing from the Union Institute and University.
 She previously lived in Juneau, Alaska, and currently lives in Bellingham, Washington.

 Career and work

 Nickerson was named poet laureate of Alaska in 1977.
 She served as writer-in-residence for the State of Alaska Artists-in-the-Schools program, was writer-in-residence at the Alaska State Library, and was co-founder of University Within Walls, a statewide prison education program.
 She was also editor of Alaska's Wildlife, a magazine published by the State of Alaska Department of Fish & Game.

 Nickerson's poems and essays have been published in a number of literary magazines and anthologies.
 In 1976, she was awarded the Pushcart Prize for the poem "The Song of the Soapstone Carver".
 In 1986, she was again awarded the Pushcart Prize for the poem "Kodiak Widow".

 Her 1996 nonfiction work Disappearance: A Map, is part personal memoir about the loss of a colleague and part nonfiction account of disappearances in Alaska, including Franklin's lost expedition in 1845, polar expeditions of Captain Bob Bartlett and Vilhjalmur Stefansson and more recent vanishings such as those of U.S. Congressmen Nick Begich and Hale Boggs.
 Nickerson discussed disappearances in Alaska in the "Alaska's Bermuda Triangle" episode of The History Channel's History's Mysteries series.

 In 2001 Nickerson was a Harriman scholar participating in The Harriman Expedition Retraced, a voyage sponsored by Smith College and the Public Broadcasting Service following the itinerary of the Harriman Alaska Expedition of 1899.
 She was interviewed in a 2-hour PBS documentary film about the 2001 expedition.